lkodinsson/MARS/Fantasy/Equipment.md

 Weapons and armour can also be given various properties, making them better or worse.
 Equipment may have up to two different properties simultaneously: *quality*, and *weight*.
 When determining which cost adjustment to use for the properties you have chosen for your item, always choose the most expensive options first.
 Apply any cost reductions last.

+Only weapons and body armours can be given equipment qualities, and only melee weapons and body armour can have their weight adjusted.
+There is one exception, where gaunlets can be treated like the weapon cestus, and can be given qualities as if they were a melee weapon.

 ##### Table: Equipment Qualities
 | Quality Name | Weapons | Body Armour | Cost Adjustment |
 |:-|:-|:-|:-|